uncleSlayer/zingping/README.md

 ## Architecture

+zingping is a real-time chat and video call platform built on a robust, scalable client-server architecture:

+- **Frontend**:
-The application follows a client-server architecture.
-The frontend is built with Next.js and communicates with the backend via REST APIs and WebSockets for real-time features.
-The backend, powered by Express, manages user authentication, messaging, and video call signaling.
-Data is stored in PostgreSQL, and Redis is used for caching and session management.
+  Built with **Next.js**, the frontend provides a modern, responsive UI and communicates with the backend via REST APIs and WebSockets for real-time features.

+- **Backend**:
+  The backend is powered by **Express** and handles user authentication, friend management, messaging, and video call signaling.
+It exposes RESTful APIs and manages real-time events using **Socket.io**.

+- **Database**:
+  **PostgreSQL** is used as the primary data store for users, messages, and friend relationships, accessed via **Prisma** ORM for type-safe queries.

+- **Redis**:
+  Redis is a core part of the real-time infrastructure:
+  - **Pub/Sub for Messaging**:
+    Redis channels are used to publish and subscribe to real-time chat messages.
+When a user sends a message, it is published to a Redis channel; subscribers (the backend) receive the message, persist it to the database, and deliver it to the recipient via WebSocket.
+  - **Socket Connection Management**:
+    Redis hash maps are used to associate user emails with their active socket connection IDs.
+This enables the backend to efficiently route real-time events (like incoming messages) to the correct connected client, even in a distributed/multi-instance deployment.
+  - **Session/State Management**:
+    While not used for traditional session storage, Redis is leveraged for ephemeral state (like socket-user mappings) to support horizontal scaling and stateless backend instances.

+- **Monorepo & Tooling**:
+  The project uses **TurboRepo** for monorepo orchestration and **PNPM** for fast, space-efficient package management.
+Shared UI components (based on ShadCN) are managed in a separate package for reuse across the app.

+### Redis Usage Details

+- **Initialization**:
+  Redis clients are initialized using `ioredis`, with secure connection strings and environment-based configuration.
+- **Pub/Sub**:
+  - The backend subscribes to a channel (e.g., `"ib"`) for incoming chat messages.
+  - When a message is published, the backend:
+    1. Parses the message.
+    2. Looks up sender and receiver in the database.
+    3. Persists the message.
+    4. Looks up the receiver's socket ID from Redis.
+    5. Emits the message to the receiver's socket via Socket.io.
+- **Socket Mapping**:
+  - On connection, the backend stores mappings between socket IDs and user emails in Redis hash maps.
+  - This allows efficient lookup and cleanup of socket-user associations, supporting real-time delivery and reconnections.

 <!-- Example image usage: -->
 <!-- ![Architecture Diagram](/images/zingping-architecture.png) -->